garrettwesley/fa17-lec6-demo/README.md

 Verify you've set things up correctly by starting up the `rails server`.

 ## Models
-What models will be needing for this application?
+What models will we be needing for this application?

 **Restaurant**
 ```